 '''

 ../configure --prefix=/usr --with-root-prefix="" \

---enable-elf-shlibs --disable-evms \
+--enable-elf-shlibs --disable-libblkid \

---with-cc=gcc
+--disable-libuuid --disable-fsck \

+--disable-uuidd

 '''

 '''

 --with-root-prefix=""

 '''

 Certain programs (such as the e2fsck program) are considered essential programs.
 When, for example, /usr is not mounted, these programs still need to be available.
 They belong in directories like /lib and /sbin.
 If this option is not passed to E2fsprogs' configure, the programs are installed into the /usr directory.